workshopdemos/teambuild/README.md

 Sharing a couple of examples of the command run:

 Example 1:
-If you are assigned User 03, then replac ## with 03 and the command will look like below:
+If you are assigned User 03, then replace ## with 03 and the command will look like below:

 ./exportz --environment DEV --system DOGGOS --subsystem CUST003 --sn 1 --base-url http://10.1.2.120:6002/EndevorService/api/v2  --instance ENDEVOR --user cust003 --dataset-hlq 'CUST003.BLDZ.DOGGOS' --ssh-port 2022

 Example 2:
-If you are assigned User 21, then replac ## with 21 and the command will look like below:
+If you are assigned User 21, then replace ## with 21 and the command will look like below:

 ./exportz --environment DEV --system DOGGOS --subsystem CUST021 --sn 1 --base-url http://10.1.2.120:6002/EndevorService/api/v2  --instance ENDEVOR --user cust021 --dataset-hlq 'CUST021.BLDZ.DOGGOS' --ssh-port 2022

 Sharing a couple of reference screenshots of the command run: